Nature: “The great outdoors” and addiction recovery

 Mental health rehab clinic in Spain

-Our luxury residential rehabilitation clinic in Ibiza, is located on an 8-acre private estate, where you are completely surrounded and embraced by nature.
+Our luxury residential rehabilitation clinic in Ibiza, is located on a private 13-hectare Mediterranean-styled garden estate, where you are completely surrounded and embraced by nature.
 Ibiza has on average 300 days of sunshine a year.
 It is the ideal place to recover, refresh, and restore.

 We specialise in the treatment of all forms of addiction and mental health disorders.
 Alcoholism, drug and prescription medicine dependency, behavioural and process addiction, depression, bipolar disorder, anxiety, OCD, codependency, eating disorders, and burn-out.